Cinderella: The magical help

 International versions lack the fairy godmother present in the famous Perrault's tale.
 Instead, the donor is her mother, incarnated into an animal (if she is dead) or transformed into a cow (if alive).
 In other versions, the helper is an animal, such as a cow, a bull, a pike, or a saint or angel.
-The bovine helper appears in some Greek versions, in "the Balkan-Slavonic tradition of the tale", and in some Central Asian variants.
+The bovine helper appears in some Greek and Armenian versions, in "the Balkan-Slavonic tradition of the tale", and in some Central Asian variants.
 The mother-as-cow is killed by the heroine's sisters, her bones gathered and from her grave the heroine gets the wonderful dresses.

 Africanist Sigrid Schmidt stated that "a typical scene" in Kapmalaien (Cape Malays) tales is the mother becoming a fish, being eaten in fish form, the daughter burying her bones and a tree sprouting from her grave.

 Professor Gražina Skabeikytė-Kazlauskienė recognizes that the fish, the cow, even a female dog (in other variants), these animals represent "the [heroine's] mother's legacy".
 Jack Zipes, commenting on a Sicilian variant, concluded much the same: Cinderella is helped by her mother "in the guise of doves, fairies, and godmothers".
 In his notes to his own reconstruction, Joseph Jacobs acknowledged that the heroine's animal helper (e.g., cow or sheep) was "clearly identified with her mother", as well as the tree on Cinderella's mother's grave was connected to her.

 Villains

 Although many variants of Cinderella feature the wicked stepmother, the defining trait of type 510A is a female persecutor: in Fair, Brown and Trembling and Finette Cendron, the stepmother does not appear at all, and it is the older sisters who confine her to the kitchen.
 In other fairy tales featuring the ball, she was driven from home by the persecutions of her father, usually because he wished to marry her.
-Of this type (510B) are Cap O' Rushes, Catskin, All-Kinds-of-Fur, and Allerleirauh, and she slaves in the kitchen because she found a job there.
+Of this type (510B) are Cap O' Rushes, Catskin, and Allerleirauh (or All-Kinds-of-Fur), and she slaves in the kitchen because she found a job as a scullery maid there.
 In Katie Woodencloak, the stepmother drives her from home, and she likewise finds such a job.

 In La Cenerentola, Gioachino Rossini inverted the sex roles: Cenerentola is mistreated by her stepfather.
 (This makes the opera Aarne-Thompson type 510B.)
 He also made the economic basis for such hostility unusually clear, in that Don Magnifico wishes to make his own daughters' dowries larger, to attract a grander match, which is impossible if he must provide a third dowry.
 Folklorists often interpret the hostility between the stepmother and stepdaughter as just such a competition for resources, but seldom does the tale make it clear.

 In some retellings, at least one stepsister is somewhat kind to Cinderella and second guesses the Stepmother's treatment.
 This is seen in Ever After, the two direct-to-video sequels to Walt Disney's 1950 film, and the 2013 Broadway musical.